 Supports Collaboration and Partnership:

-Population health involves collaboration between healthcare providers, public health professionals, policymakers, and community organizations.
+Population health involves collaboration between healthcare providers, public health management professionals, policymakers, and community organizations.
 This means that it promotes collaboration and partnerships between different groups that also advocate the goals of population health.

 Emphasizes Patient-Centered Care: